reesevans/DataScienceTestRep/testdoc.md

 We are met in the vim editor of that document:

-	1. we cannot edit
 1. we cannot delete
 1. we cannot commit

 We don't know what we're doing.